 - Google Hangouts

-To help WordPress users take advantage of all that Google has to offer, many WordPress developers have created plugins that allow WordPress to integrate with Google’s various tools and applications.
+To help WordPress users take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to integrate seamlessly with Google services.

-To integrate your WordPress site with the above tools, however, you will need to have a Google Account …
+To integrate your WordPress site with the above, however, you will need to have a Google Account …

 Having a Google account will help you with the installation and configuration stages of setting up your WordPress site.